Find schools that offer these popular programs

 Appraiser or Assessor of Real Estate

-Education requirements vary by state, but usually include an associate's or bachelor's degree, licensing and certifications.
+Education requirements vary by state but usually include an associate's or bachelor's degree, licensing and certifications.
 These professionals estimate property values of land and buildings for sales, loans, taxes and insurance purposes.
-About as fast-as-average job expansion of 8% was predicted by the BLS for 2014-2024.
-An annual median wage of $51,860 was reported by the BLS for appraisers and assessors of real estate in 2015.
+Faster-than-average job expansion of 14% was predicted by the BLS for 2016-2026.
+An annual median wage of $54,010 was reported by the BLS for appraisers and assessors of real estate in 2017.

 Construction or Building Inspector

 Qualifications for this career include a high school diploma, knowledge of construction trades, on-the-job training and self-study in building standards and codes.
 Many areas require certifications or licensing as well.
 Job responsibilities include ensuring compliance with building ordinances and regulations in new construction, remodels and repairs.
-The BLS projected a 8% increase in jobs from 2014-2024 for this field, which is about average.
-The annual median salary among construction and building inspectors was $57,340 in 2015.
+The BLS projected a 10% increase in jobs from 2016-2026 for this field, which is faster than average.
+The annual median salary among construction and building inspectors was $59,090 in 2017.